Biings/biings-ds/docs/typo.md

 <hr class="is-size-1 is-visible">
 <h3 class="title"><strong>Emphasizers</strong></h3>

-Use one of the following classes to emphasize words or part of a text.
+Use one of the following tags to emphasize words or part of a text.

 <hr class="is-small">